Metaswitch/clearwater-readthedocs/docs/index.md

 ## Latest Release

-The latest stable release of Clearwater is "[Northern Lights](https://www.goodreads.com/book/show/70947.Northern_Lights)".
+The latest stable release of Clearwater is "[One Hundred Years of Solitude](https://www.goodreads.com/book/show/320.One_Hundred_Years_of_Solitude)".

 ## Architecture